Skip to contentSkip to footer

-How Has the Birmingham Museum's New Virtual Reality Program Brought History to Life for Local Schoolchildren? - education and learning news from Birmingham, England
+The Birmingham Museum's New Virtual Reality Program Brought - positive education news from Birmingham, England

-How Has the Birmingham Museum's New Virtual Reality Program Brought History to Life for Local Schoolchildren?
+The Birmingham Museum's New Virtual Reality Program Brought

 The Birmingham Museum has taken a giant leap into the future of education.
 In a bid to make history more engaging for the younger generation, it has rolled out an exciting, state-of-the-art virtual reality (VR) program for local schools.
 This initiative is not only bringing smiles to the faces of children but also revolutionising the way history is taught.